 - Leave doors and windows open for ventilation when you bathe, shower, or do other activities that can increase moisture.

 - Use a dehumidifier to keep indoor relative humidity (RH) below 50 percent.
+Browse a selection of dehumidifiers here.

 - Use an indoor air purifier with high-efficiency particulate air (HEPA) filtration or install an appropriate high-efficiency filter in your furnace or ventilation system.